StefH/DistributedCache.AzureTableStorage/README.md

 ### Notes
 - If the TableName does not exists, it's created.
 If you want to disable this behaviour, set the `options.CreateTableIfNotExists` to `false`;
-- When an item is retrieved or added to to the cache, a periodic interval scan is done to find and delete expired items in the cache.
-Default is 30 minutes.
-If you want to change this, set the `options.ExpiredItemsDeletionInterval` to a different value.
-Set the value to `null` if you don't want to expire the items automatically.
+- When an item is retrieved or added to to the cache, a periodic interval scan can be done to find and delete expired items in the cache.
+Default this is set to null, which means that this functionality is disabled.
+If you want to change this, set the `options.ExpiredItemsDeletionInterval` to a different value, like `TimeSpan.FromMinutes(30)`.

 ### Configure via appsettings.json (option 2)